 Daniel Henstra, Department of Political Science, University of Waterloo

-Author InformationJack Lucas is an assistant professor in the Department of Political Science at the University of Calgary.
+Author InformationJack Lucas is an associate professor in the Department of Political Science at the University of Calgary.

 Table of contents

 1. Local Institutional Change and the Policy Fields Approach

 2. Berlin, Ontario in the Age of the ABC

 4. Regional Reform and Municipal Restructuring: The Final Chapter?